-- Work with MnDOT and WisDOT to update federally required performance targets and report to the USDOT as necessary to fulfill federal requirements. - Utilize Streetlight Insight or similar data to track travel time impacts of congestion on travel speeds, producing reports and maps illustrating congestion on the region's A-minor arterial system and non-instrumented principal arterials. - Explore alternative "big data" sources for speed and origin-destination flow data - Develop and integrate data management plan to improve transportation data management, reduce redundancy in analysis, improve consistency in communication, and facilitate the production of analysis products. - Develop transportation data management plan to improve data management, visualize and present data more effectively, reduce redundancy in analysis procedures, create a platform for future analysis, and clarify data management roles. - Develop and implement a dashboard to illustrate performance levels on the region's transportation system. - Evaluate the performance of the regional transportation system with trend analysis, peer region comparisons, and on-request data analysis. - Evaluate the application of transit service planning guidelines and performance standards. - Develop annual Route Analysis that evaluates all routes in the regional transit system against regional transit performance standards. - Coordinate with regional transit providers on transit asset management performance management, evaluation, and planning. - Organize and distribute key safety data and trends to metro area stakeholders. - Convene stakeholders to discuss potential elements of an MPO Safety Program and future regional safety study. - Initiate and complete by early 2023 the Transportation System Performance Evaluation.
+- Work with MnDOT and WisDOT to update federally required performance targets and report to the USDOT as necessary to fulfill federal requirements. - Utilize Streetlight Insight or similar data to track travel time impacts of congestion on travel speeds, producing reports and maps illustrating congestion on the region's A-minor arterial system and non-instrumented principal arterials. - Explore alternative "big data" sources for speed and origin-destination flow data. - Develop Implement transportation data management plan to improve data management, visualize and present data more effectively, reduce redundancy in analysis procedures, create a platform for future analysis, and clarify data management roles. - Evaluate the performance of the regional transportation system with trend analysis, peer region comparisons, and on-request data analysis. - Evaluate the application of transit service planning guidelines and performance standards. - Develop annual Route Analysis that evaluates all routes in the regional transit system against regional transit performance standards. - Coordinate with regional transit providers on transit asset management performance management, evaluation, and planning. - Organize and distribute key safety data and trends to metro area stakeholders. - Convene stakeholders to discuss potential elements of an MPO Safety Program and future regional safety action plan. - Complete by early 2023 the Transportation System Performance Evaluation.